Is Russia running out of tanks?

 Conclusions so far?

-Now we have seen that just like today, losses have been as low and even lower.
+We have seen that just like today, losses have been as low and even lower.

 If one tries to assess the Russians’ ability to supply tanks to Ukraine based on variations in losses, one must assess the current situation.
 The calm period after Bachmut had low losses, but it was not due to a shortage.